dfr62/dsw/README.md

    are thougth like "sections" of site and appear in a menu in every page of the site.
 Change title and subtitle of your site in `dsw.conf`.
-4. The markup of text files is what you like more (markdown, txt2tags, html and so on -- or none): you must have the parser to generate html snippets from them and configure the appropriate variable in `dsw.conf`: `fext`.
+4. The markup of text files is what you like more (markdown, txt2tags, html and so on -- or none): you must have the parser to generate html snippets from them and configure the appropriate variable in `dsw.conf`: `markhandler`.
 The parser must read from stdin and write to stdout (I personally use _[pandoc]_).
+The `fext` variable defines the extension of text files: only them will be parse by the script.
+It must have a dot!
+Like name.ext.
 5. If you link local images put them by hand in htdocs/images directory and link them from the text file.
 6. For starting to styling your site you can initially use the standard `default.css` file from the distribution.
 7. Run `dsw` from the project directory and you'll obtain the site in `htdocs`.
+The script appends also to the `lastgen.time` file the time of generation.
+The next time you'll build the site only files that are more recent of its modified time will be parsed.
+You can reset them to an older default value (2000-01-01) with the command `dsw reset` and so rebuild all the site with `dsw build`.

 8. To test the site go in `htdocs`, start the simple python webserver with the command `python -m SimpleHTTPServer` and from the browser visit `localhost:8000`
 9. Navigating the site is simple.
 The name of the files and directories are